Teaching Your Child To Recognize Needs vs. Wants

 Define needs and wants

-The first step in teaching children about needs and wants is to define the terms.
+The first step in teaching your child about needs and wants is to define the terms.
 Needs are things that you must have in order to survive, such as food, water, and shelter.
 Wants, on the other hand, are things that we desire but don’t necessarily need to survive.

 Identify needs vs. wants